 About 1 in every 20 people will have a kidney stone in their lifetime.
 Three times more men will have kidney stones than women and they are more common in Caucasians than African Americans.
-Kidney stones are also more common in the summer than in the winter.

 You may not know you have a kidney stone unless it causes pain, is large and blocks the flow of urine or is being passed.
 The most common symptom is severe, fluctuating pain that starts in the area where the kidneys are located, in the lower back or side under the ribs.
 Pain tends to move with the stone.
 If the stone stops, the pain may stop.
 Other symptoms include: